Instructor: Tim Chumley

 Overall letter grades will be based on a scale no stricter than the usual:

 Students with disabilities: If you have a disability and would like to request accommodations, please get in touch with me.
-We’ll work together, along with AccessAbility Services, to make sure the class is accessible and equitable.
+We’ll work together, along with Disability Services, to make sure the class is accessible and equitable.